YeLibrarian/MatSciWorkflow/README.md

-# Reproducible and Attributeable Materials Science Workflows
+# Reproducible and Attributable Materials Science Workflows
 [![DOI](https://zenodo.org/badge/544916792.svg)](https://zenodo.org/badge/latestdoi/544916792)

 ## Version: 0.1

 ## Description
-This site provides the deidentified data, reproducible analysis and research report of the project on Reproducible and Attributeable Materials Science Workflows.
+This site provides the deidentified data, reproducible analysis and research report of the project on Reproducible and Attributable Materials Science Workflows.

 ## Associated publications
 - A preprint version of the work has been posted at MetaArXiv on July 18, 2022. https://doi.org/10.31222/osf.io/93a4e